omar-polo/amused/README.md

 removed, so there's no harm in loading everything under a certain directory.

+amused-web is a simple web interface to control the player.
+It opens an HTTP server on localhost:

+	$ amused-web

 I wrote a bit more about the background of amused [in a blog post](https://www.omarpolo.com/post/amused.html).